 Can one garment save the world?

-Easy Piece is based on a new way of thinking about clothing, originating from one simple, universal pattern [ see below ] that can be freely hacked and customized by everyone.
+±Easy Piece is based on a new way of thinking about clothing, originating from one simple, universal open source pattern, that can be freely hacked and customized by everyone.

 It will be manifested through workshops, collections, festivals, talks, performances, shows, articles, evaluations and open source documentation.
 The project was launched at OSCEdays Berlin 2017 and is slowly and carefully taking speed with prototyping and workshops in Borås, Sweden and Berlin, Germany.